solo-io/gloo/docs/content/reference/cli/glooctl_create_secret_oauth.md

 ### Synopsis

 Create an OAuth secret with the given name.
 The OAuth secret contains the client_secret as defined in [RFC 6749](https://tools.ietf.org/html/rfc6749).
 This is an enterprise-only feature.
 The format of the secret data is: `{"oauth" : [client-secret string]}`.
-Note that the annotation `resource_kind: '*v1.Secret'` is added in order for Gloo to find this secret.
-If you're creating a secret through another means, you'll need to add that annotation manually.

 ```
 glooctl create secret oauth [flags]